gbv/K10PlusBot/README.md

 Add K10plus PPN statements based on existing ISBN statements.

-Run bot, optionally with an ISBN prefix such as `3-`:
+Run bot, optionally with an ISBN prefix such as `3-` and a maximum number of ISBNs as second argument:

-    ./kxpwd.sh 3-
+    ./kxpwd.sh 3- 1000

-Second argument is maximum number of identifiers to retrieve.

 ### stats

-`./stats.sh` will count usage of K10plus property and ISBN properties.
+`./stats.sh` counts usage of K10plus property and ISBN properties.

 ### remove-human-claims

-Remove K10plus PPPN statements on items about humans (Q5).
-The property should only be used on bibliographic records.
+Remove K10plus PPPN statements on items about humans (Q5) because the property should only be used on bibliographic records.

 ## License